PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 06:40:02
+Last updated: 2024-04-07 06:41:12
-Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby
+Random Quote: Would the five of us always live within a few minutes of that booth?
+No, that's life, kids, but here's what I discovered: Our booth was wherever the five of us were together. - Ted Mosby